kaarthis/Projects/prd/security/0001-oidc-issuer-default-on.md

 EKS does not enable IRSA-related features by default, requiring manual configuration.

 **Competitive Advantage:** By enabling OIDC issuer by default, AKS will provide a superior out-of-the-box experience for secure workload authentication compared to both GKE and EKS, reducing friction and improving security posture from day one.
+This positions AKS as the most secure and user-friendly managed Kubernetes offering for workload identity.